jamescharlie94/jamescharlie94/README.md

 ###

-<p align="left">As a Senior Full-Stack developer with 7+ years of experience, I have a demonstrated history of excellence throughout multiple positions with several
-companies with a focus on Full-Stack development and Engineering.
-I also have deep knowledge of backend development and familiar with PHP frameworks and Node.js.
-I'm a self-motivated and hardworking individual who is always ready to learn new things and work in a team.
+<p align="left">I'm a talented and passionate full-stack developer with a focus on front-end development with React, Vue and Angular.
+I'm also strong in building mobile apps with React Native and specialized in dynamic languages such as JavaScript, Python, Ruby, PHP, etc.
+I'm passionate about working with motivated teams and getting things done.
+Currently, I prefer to work with React and Redux.
+I strictly adhere to the DRY principle and KISS approach.
 </p>

 ###